GMOD/jbrowse/README.md

 *Also note: After editing a file, you must re-run the webpack build with `npm run build` or you can keep webpack running in "watch" mode by running  `npm run watch`.*

-*Also also note: git clone by default checks out the dev branch of jbrowse.
-The master branch contains the latest stable release*
+*Also also note: by default `git clone` will clone the master branch which contains the latest stable release.
+The latest development branch is called dev.
+Run `git checkout dev` after clone to retrieve this*

 # Installing as an npm module